 The service has implemented the Eden Alternative philosophy of person centred approach to care.
 The quality and risk management programme for PSSC includes service philosophy, goals and a quality planner.
 Quality activities, including benchmarking, are conducted and this generates improvements in practice and service delivery.
-Meetings are held to discuss quality and risk management processes.
 Residents meetings have been held and residents and families are surveyed annually.
 Health and safety policies, systems and processes are implemented to manage risk.
 Incidents and accidents are reported.
 Discussions with families identified that they are fully informed of changes in health status.
 A comprehensive education and training programme has been implemented with a current plan in place.
 Appropriate employment processes are adhered to and all employees have an annual staff appraisal completed.
 There is a roster that provides sufficient and appropriate coverage for the effective delivery of care and support.